The Baker Street Irregulars

 The Baker Street Irregulars is an organization of Sherlock Holmes enthusiasts founded in 1934 by Christopher Morley.
-The nonprofit organization currently numbers some 300 individuals worldwide.
-The group has published The Baker Street Journal — an "irregular quarterly of Sherlockiana" — since 1946.
+As of 2015, the nonprofit organization had about 300 members worldwide.

+The group has published The Baker Street Journal, an "irregular quarterly of Sherlockiana", since 1946.
+Members of the society participate in "the game" which postulates that Holmes and Doctor Watson were real and Sir Arthur Conan Doyle was merely Watson's "literary agent".

 History

 The BSI was an outgrowth of Christopher Morley's informal group, "the Three Hours for Lunch Club," which discussed art and literature.
 The inaugural meeting of the BSI was held in 1934 at Christ Cella's restaurant in New York City.
 Initial attendees included William Gillette, Vincent Starrett, Alexander Woollcott, and Gene Tunney.
 Morley kept meetings quite irregular, but after leadership passed to Edgar W. Smith, meetings became more regular.

-In February 1934, Elmer Davis, a friend of Morley, authored a constitution for the group explaining their purpose and explaining that anyone who passed a certain test was eligible to join.
-The May 1934 issue of Saturday Review of Literature featured the aforementioned "test" which was a crossword puzzle authored by Christopher Morley's younger brother, Frank.
+In February 1934, Elmer Davis, a friend of Morley, wrote a constitution for the group explaining its purpose and stating that anyone who passed a certain test was eligible to join.
+This test, a crossword puzzle by Morley's younger brother Frank, was published in the May 1934 issue of Saturday Review of Literature.

 Edgar W. Smith led the BSI from 1940 until 1960, initially using the title "Buttons" and later "Buttons-cum-Commissionaire".
 Julian Wolff was the head of the BSI from late 1960 to 1986, and used the title "Commissionaire".
 From 1986 until 1997, Thomas L. Stix Jr. was the leader of the organization, and used the title "Wiggins".
 The title "Wiggins" has since been used for the leadership position.

 The organization long resisted admitting women, a policy which spawned a female-centered organization, the Adventuresses of Sherlock Holmes, whose founders had picketed an all-male BSI gathering.
-In 1991, the first female invested in the BSI was Dame Jean Conan Doyle.
+The BSI invested its first woman in 1991: Dame Jean Conan Doyle.
 She was followed by Katherine McMahon, the first woman to solve the crossword puzzle.
-McMahon was followed by Edith Meiser, author of numerous Holmesian radio scripts for The Adventures of Sherlock Holmes and The New Adventures of Sherlock Holmes.
+McMahon was followed by Edith Meiser, who wrote numerous Holmesian radio scripts for The Adventures of Sherlock Holmes and The New Adventures of Sherlock Holmes.

-Leadership of the BSI passed to Michael Whelan in 1997, and Michael Kean in 2020.
+Leadership of the BSI passed to Michael Whelan in 1997 and Michael Kean in 2020.

-Members of the society participate in "the game" which postulates that Holmes and Doctor Watson were real and Sir Arthur Conan Doyle was merely Watson's "literary agent".

 Membership

 Membership is by invitation only based on criteria unknown to the public.
 Members take on a name inspired by the canon with the head of the organization known as "Wiggins".
-Since its inception, the organization has had only 701 members.
-The reference volume Sherlock Holmes and the Cryptic Clues maintains an all-inclusive list of past and current members, including the year and pseudonym of their Investiture.
+As of 2025, the organization has had a total of 760 members, whose names, years of investiture, and pseudonym are listed in the reference volume Sherlock Holmes and the Cryptic Clues.

 Notable members

-Notable members of the Baker Street Irregulars, past and present, include the following:
+Among the members of the Baker Street Irregulars, past and present: